– For the 2020-2021 Academic Year –

 - Community Members will participate in symptom screening per Georgetown instructions prior to their return to campus or the Neighborhoods for the semester and upon-arrival on campus or in the neighborhood, as applicable.

-- Community Members will honestly and completely fill out a daily self-attestation of symptoms and temperature through a mobile application operated by 1Life Healthcare in collaboration with One Medical, and will comply with the resulting risk level assessment and suggested actions, consultation with a medical provider, and testing if symptoms warrant.
+- Community Members will honestly and completely fill out a daily self-attestation of symptoms and temperature through a mobile application, and will comply with the resulting risk level assessment and suggested actions, consultation with a medical provider, and testing if symptoms warrant.

 - Faculty and staff who come to campus only occasionally for a short period of time to pick up materials and not participate in meetings will be treated as Visitors and will follow the Visitor protocols set out below; they will not need to conduct the daily symptom attestation through the mobile application.